hdtodd/WeatherStation/doc/WS-WP-Install.md

 	sqlite> .quit

-If you installed the file `/var/www/index.php` **being careful not to overwrite any current index.php file there!** and if Apache2 is running, you can point your web browser to your host computer to see current conditions and (after a period of time to collect data) a graphical representation of the last week of temperature and barometric pressure.
+If you installed the file `/var/www/index.php`, **being careful not to overwrite any current index.php file there!**, and if Apache2 is running, you can point your web browser to your host computer to see current conditions and (after a period of time to collect data) a graphical representation of the last week of temperature and barometric pressure.

 Even if you don't have or don't intend to install the various devices WP is prepared to support, you'll need to download and compile in the libraries in order to compile WP.
 Unavailable devices are ignored during operation.

 The installation below is tailored for a new installation of Raspbian Stretch 4.9.59 running Arduino 2.1.0.5, but WP/WS was developed on and is known to run on Jessie and earlier versions of Arduino compiler tools.
 However, if you have customized the Arduino development environment from the standard IDE installation, you may need to change some configuration parameters (particulary in WP's `Makefile` -- see Appendix).
+The formatted reporting uses the degree sign for temperature records: set your locale (`sudo raspi-config`) to `en_US.UTF-8` or equivalent in other languages for that to display correctly.

 Here are the steps: